 And you could of course your own usertracking with mod_magnet and the

-#2 Updated by olemartin almost 5 years ago
+#2 Updated by olemartin about 5 years ago

 It should be enough, but apparently it isn't :-)